1964 split in the Communist Party of India: Sixth Party Congress: Vijayawada

 For the first time the CPSU was represented by a formal delegation at a CPI Party Congress.
 The Soviet delegate Suslov personally mediated between the groups.
 Together with Ghosh they managed to get the factions to agree on a policy of 'unity and struggle' towards the Indian government.
 With Suslov's backing, Dange's line of national democratic front prevailed albeit with modifications.
 The political resolution and Ghosh's speech were endorsed unanimously.
 The two alternate drafts where withdrawn, seemingly in exchange for amendments to the main draft (adding anti-Indian National Congress/anti-Nehru wordings).
 Upon Namboodiripad's suggestion, the party postponed the revision of the party program.

 Through Suslov's intervention the party constitution was changed, whereby the number of National Council members increased from 101 to 110 in order to accommodate more leftists.
 The enlarged National Council included 56 members belonging to the Right, 36 to the Left and 18 aligned with Namboodiripad.
 It was agreed that the election for a new CEC and Secretariat would be deferred for three months and decided by the National Council.
 The list of elected leaders had Ghosh's name mentioned first, Dange second and Namboodiripad third.

 However, in the end the Vijayawada Party Congress was inconclusive and didn't resolve the tensions in the party.
 The rightists had achieved a majority, but it was a very slim one.
 Once the new Secretariat was constituted, was Namboodiripad excluded from it.
 The five members of the post-Vijayawada Secretariat were Dange, Z.A.
 Ahmad, M.N.
 Govindan Nair, Sharma and Gupta.
-Around this period there was a move to create a new centre around Gupta, which would prioritize revolutionary struggle but not accepting CPC positions completely.
+Around this period there was a move to create a new centre around Gupta, which would prioritize revolutionary struggle but not accepting CCP positions completely.

 By contrast to the role played by the Soviet delegation, there was no Chinese delegation at Vijayawada.
-According to Rai (1990), the Sino-Soviet split played no prominent role in the Vijayawada Party Congress, and that no section within CPI looked for political guidance from the CPC.
+According to Rai (1990), the Sino-Soviet split played no prominent role in the Vijayawada Party Congress, and that no section within CPI looked for political guidance from the CCP.